Yusuf-M-Mirza/Project-2/README.md

 ## Executive Summary
 ### Overview of Findings

-- Burnout is highest amongst Remote workers.
-Lowest amongst Onsite workers.
+- The optimal working arrangement is **_Hybrid_**.
+It manages to balance between the high levels of social isolation prevalent amongst Remote workers and the high rates of mental illness amongst Onsite workers.

-- Mental Illness is highest amongst Onsite workers.
-Equal amongst Remote and Hybrid workers.
+- In the regions of both Africa & Asia, rates of mental illness are shown to be abnormally high relative to the other regions.
+This is most likely due to the intense work culture ingrained within those societies as well as their stigmatisation towards mental health.
+To counteract this, our company could enact more stringent policies to combat this problem.

+- Physical illness is shown to be a weak indicator of Burnout.
-- Physical Illness is not a strong predictor of burnout.
+- Mental Illness is a weak indicator of Burnout.

 - Demographic variables (age, salary, hours per week) have little change in the outcome of the presence of mental and physical health issues.
-- Regional work culture shapes mental health problems.

 ### Burnout